Antonin Scalia: Early life and education

 In 1939, Scalia and his family moved to Elmhurst, Queens, where he attended P.S.
 13 Clement C. Moore School.
-After completing eighth grade, he obtained an academic scholarship to Xavier High School—a Jesuit military school in Manhattan—from which he graduated ranked first in his class in 1953.
+After completing eighth grade, he obtained an academic scholarship to Xavier High School, a Jesuit military school in Manhattan, from which he graduated ranked first in his class in 1953.
+Scalia achieved a 97.5 average at Xavier, earning decorations in Latin, Greek, and debate, among other subjects, in addition to being a distinguished member of its Glee club.
 He later reflected that he spent much of his time on schoolwork and admitted, "I was never cool."

-While a youth, he was also active as a Boy Scout and was part of the Scouts' national honor society, the Order of the Arrow.
+While a youth, Scalia was also active as a Boy Scout and was part of the Scouts' national honor society, the Order of the Arrow.
 Classmate and future New York State official William Stern remembered Scalia in his high school days: "This kid was a conservative when he was 17 years old.
 An archconservative Catholic.
 He could have been a member of the Curia.
 He was the top student in the class.
 He was brilliant, way above everybody else."

 In 1953, Scalia enrolled at Georgetown University, where he majored in history.
 He became a champion collegiate debater in Georgetown's Philodemic Society and a critically praised thespian.
 He took his junior year abroad in Switzerland at the University of Fribourg.
 Scalia graduated from Georgetown in 1957 as class valedictorian with a Bachelor of Arts, summa cum laude.
-Scalia then studied law at Harvard Law School, where he was a notes editor for the Harvard Law Review.
-He graduated from Harvard Law in 1960 with a Bachelor of Laws, magna cum laude.
-Harvard awarded Scalia a Sheldon Fellowship, which allowed him to travel in Europe during 1960 and 1961.
+Scalia then went to Harvard Law School, where he was a notes editor for the Harvard Law Review.
+He graduated in 1960 with a Bachelor of Laws, magna cum laude, among the top of the class.
+During his time at Harvard, Scalia was awarded a Sheldon Fellowship, which allowed him to travel abroad in Europe during 1960 and 1961.